Church of St. Vincent Ferrer - New York City

 2-manual console in gallery

-One of the more unusual organs in New York City was the five-manual instrument installed in 1925 at St. Vincent Ferrer by the Fratelli Balbiani firm of Milan, Italy.
-The large organ was controlled by a five-manual movable console in the chancel and an "extra" two-manual console in the gallery choir loft.
-The consoles included 55 luminous signals, an Automatic Transposer, plus three pistons for "automatic pedal combination".
+One of the more unusual organs in New York City was the five-manual instrument installed in 1926 at St. Vincent Ferrer by the Fratelli Balbiani firm of Milan, Italy.
+Two consoles were provided: a five-manual movable console in the chancel and an "extra" two-manual console in the gallery choir loft.
+The consoles included 55 luminous signals, an Automatic Transposer, plus three pistons for "automatic pedal combination."
 Numerous ventils and cancels augmented the organ's five general pistons.
-The five-manual console is extant in Brooklyn.
+On May 9, 1926, the organ was blessed by Bishop John J. Dunn, followed by a musical program played by Pietro Yon, honorary organist of the Vatican, and Constantino Yon, organist and choirmaster of the church.

 Choir Organ (Manual I) – 61 notes, enclosed